Stella Downing: Club career

 In 2022, she began playing with TSS FC Rovers in League1 British Columbia.

 In January 2025, Downing signed with Northern Super League club Ottawa Rapid FC.
 On June 7, 2025, she scored her first goal in a 4-0 victory over AFC Toronto.
+She scored three goals and added two assists across 23 matches in all competitions.

+In December 2025, she signed with fellow Northern Super League club Halifax Tides FC.

 International career

 Downing made her debut in the Canada national program in 2017 at a training camp with the Canada U17.
 She earned her first international cap at the 2018 CONCACAF Women's U-17 Championship against the United States U17.